bmwolf102990/bmwolf102990/README.md

 ✨ Fun Fact #1 - My dream job is to be the first Muggle headmaster of Hogwarts

-✨ Fun Fact #2 - I nerd out on Pokemon, Harry Potter, Magic: The Gathering, and Yu-Gi-Oh
+✨ Fun Fact #2 - I nerd out on all things Pokemon, Harry Potter, Yu-Gi-Oh! and Magic: The Gathering
 <br/>
 ## 📧 Contact me
 [bmwolf.professional@gmail.com](mailto:bmwolf.professional@gmail.com)